ionic-team/capacitor-docs/docs/main/guides/deep-links.md

 ### NuxtJS

-Place the association files under `static/.well-known`.
+Place the association files under `static/.well-known` (Nuxt 2) or `public/.well-known` (Nuxt 3).
 No additional steps are necessary; simply build then deploy the site.

 ### React